pzivich/Delicatessen/docs/index.rst

     B_n(Y,\hat{\theta}) = n^{-1} \sum_i^n \psi(Y_i, \hat{\theta}) \psi(Y_i, \hat{\theta})^T

-Therefore, we have a relatively simple way to calculate the variance for a large class of different statistics.
-Additionally, this variance estimator is robust.

-While M-Estimation is a powerful tool, the derivatives and matrix algebra can quickly become unwieldy.
-This is where ``delicatessen`` comes in. ``delicatessen`` takes stacked estimating equations and data and works through all the necessary calculations.
-Therefore, M-Estimation can be more widely adopted without needing to solve every derivative for your particular problem.
+A key advantage of the sandwich variance estimator is that it is less computationally demanding compared to other procedures, like bootstrapping.

+While M-Estimation is a general approach, widespread application is hindered by the corresponding derivative and matrix calculations.
+For complex estimating equations, these calculations can be especially tedious.
+To circumvent these barriers, ``delicatessen`` automates the M-Estimator.
 We can let the computer do all that hard work of finding the roots and numerically approximating the derivatives for us.

+The following description is a high-level description of the process.
+The user provides their estimating equation(s) to the ``MEstimator`` class object.
+Next, the ``MEstimator`` object solves for :math:`\theta` using a root-finding algorithm.
+Root-finding algorithms implemented in SciPy, as well as user-provided root-finding algorithms, are supported.
+After successful completion of the root-finding step, the bread is computed by numerically approximating the partial derivatives and the filling is calculated via the requisite matrix multiplication using NumPy.
+Finally, the sandwich variance is computed.

 Contents:
 -------------------------------------